-The --move <dest> option can be used to move an image to a different location <dest> on the host file system, specified by either the relative path to the current directory or absolute path.
+• The --move <path> option can be used to relocate a medium to a different location <path> on the host file system.
+The path can be either relative to the current directory or absolute.

 8.24 VBoxManage clonemedium

 This command duplicates a virtual disk/DVD/floppy medium to a new medium (usually an image file) with a new unique identifier (UUID).
 The new image can be transferred to another host system or imported into VirtualBox again using the Virtual Media Manager; see chapter 5.3, The Virtual Media Manager, page 83 and chapter 5.6, Cloning disk images, page 88.
 The syntax is as follows: